White Chocolate and Marshmallow Fluff Hot Cocoa {Plus, Pumpkin Spice Version}

 White Chocolate Pumpkin Spice Version

-• Pour into four glasses, top with whipped cream, additional pumpkin pie spice and mini marshmallows.
+4. Pour into four glasses, top with whipped cream, additional pumpkin pie spice and mini marshmallows.
 Enjoy!
+Use a spoon to put marshmallow fluff on the rim of the glass and dip into sprinkles for a delicious, fun and decorative touch.

 Notes